Scharyk/Archlinux-configuration-by-Scharyk/README.md

     Super + C — Close active window

-    Super + W — Change Theme (Triggers script to randomize theme and re-color the whole system on the fly!)
+    Super + W — Change Theme and Wallpapers (random),  (Triggers script to randomize theme and re-color the whole system on the fly!)

     Super + A - Open the menu of change wallpapers!

     Super + F - Open the menu when you have all aplications and you can open iT!

+    Super + SHIFT + S - do a screenshot

     Click the Bell Icon on Waybar — Toggle the SwayNC Control Center